 1. The Gluten-free Diet and Celiac Disease

-Some grains contain a protein which, when they are used to make pastries, make the food chewy and elastic.
+Some grains contain a protein which, when they are used to make pastries, makes the food chewy and elastic.
 This protein is called gluten, and it passes through the stomach without being digested.
 When you have celiac disease, gluten irritates the lining of your gastrointestinal tract, eliciting an autoimmune response against your villi.

 The destruction of villi makes you unable to absorb nutrients from the food eaten.
 Therefore, you suffer malnutrition even though you might be taking a balanced diet.
 Celiac disease is a genetic disorder that affects about one in every hundred people.
-Avoiding gluten makes you healthy by ensuring they maintain the integrity of your alimentary canal, which allows you to absorb other essential nutrients from any other foods you might eat.
+Avoiding gluten makes you healthy by ensuring you maintain the integrity of your alimentary canal, which allows you to absorb other essential nutrients from any other foods you might eat.

 2. Living Healthy with Non-celiac Gluten Intolerance